 While using a strong, unique, long password can really play in your favor for preventing unauthorized access to your site, there’s never enough things you could do when security is at stake.

 One word about brute force attacks: brute force attacks are hacking attempts where the malicious subject tries to guess your username and password repeatedly, exploiting lists of common usernames and passwords that have leaked on the web.
-What they do is that they try thousands of combinations taking advantage of scripts that automate all of their attempts.
+What they do is try thousands of combinations taking advantage of scripts that automate all of their attempts.

 That’s why moving the WordPress login page to a different path can help you.